Skip to main content

 The transmission medium refers to the physical path through which data is transmitted from one device to another.

-This can include cables, fibre optics, wireless signals, or even satellite communication.
+This includes cables, fiber optics, wireless signals, and satellite communication.

 The choice of transmission medium can greatly impact the speed, reliability, and security of data communication.